Psychological Research Labs across UVa Grounds

 Our research explores how people coordinate their movements and facial expressions during conversation.
 RAs will be involved in all parts of the project including learning to use state of the art computer software that tracks the body movements and facial expressions.
 We are looking for motivated students interested in the psychology of social interaction as well as the technical aspects of laboratory science in psychology.

 The project is in collaboration with researchers at the University of Rochester, University of Zurich, and Max Planck Institute in Berlin, so RAs will also have a chance to meet faculty and graduate students from other institutions.
 Priority will be given to students who can commit to at least two semesters.

 Augmentative and Alternative Communication: Filip Loncke

 We focus on processes that are involved when individuals communicate through non-standard modalities.
 We are running two major projects: (1) the development and field-testing of communication boards as an assessment tool for individuals without functional speech.
 Through picture-and-word communication boards, basic skills such as picture preference, choice making, categorization, memory, combinatorial awareness, and literacy are measured.
 The boards are being field tested in five countries (and three languages).
-We analyze and process the feedback from clinicians and educators, and measure validity and reliability of the instrument; (2) the use of graphic symbols by individuals with low literacy skills to navigate through websites.
-Do graphic symbols (pictures) make things easier to understand?
-Our data suggest that the answer to that question is not always so clear.
-We are running a number of simulation studies that address polysemy of graphic symbols as well as strategies used by individuals to interpret them.
+We analyze and process the feedback from clinicians and educators, and measure validity and reliability of the instrument; (2) Cognitive processes involved in message generating when using a communication device.
+How do people navigate through a communication device to compose or find a message?
+Does one use a semantic strategy (remembering where a message with the specific is stored) or does one use a motor strategy (like automatic typing on a computer)?
+We compare the results of experiments where different strategies are facilitated.

 Contact: Prof. Loncke firstname.lastname@example.org